jl-wynen/Workshops/DMSC-scicat-2023-03/setup.md

 ## Install requirements

+**WARNING**

-You should really make a new environment for this because all package versions are pinned and you don't want to mess up your production environment.
+You should really make a new environment for this because all package versions are pinned, and you don't want to mess up your production environment.
-This hopefully avoids 'Help, it doesn't work with my 2 year old setup!'
+This hopefully avoids situations like 'Help, it doesn't work with my 2-year-old setup!'

 Pick either conda or pip: